Water Management Programs

 Protecting Our Groundwater

 State statutes give the North Platte NRD and Nebraska’s other 22 Natural Resource districts the first responsibility for protecting groundwater from over-use.
-The NRD uses a variety of tools to help with the conservation of ground water.
-The NRD works with producers to encourage conservation measures, institute regulatory controls to ensure future resources, provide cost-share to improve irrigation practices, and joins with other NRDs, state and federal agencies, and conservation organizations in the promotion of different water saving measures.
+The NRD uses a variety of tools to help with the conservation of groundwater.
+The NRD works with producers to encourage conservation measures, institute regulatory controls to ensure future resources, provide cost-share to improve irrigation practices, and joins with other NRDs, state and federal agencies, and conservation organizations to promote different water-saving measures.

-The North Platte NRD is responsible for protecting ground water from nonpoint-source pollution, such as the leaching of contaminants from runoff or seepage.
-To address this, issue the NPNRD has designed a ground water quality management sub-area to prevent and mitigate the contamination of groundwater by nitrates.
-Licensed groundwater technicians extract water samples from a network of monitoring wells in a designed area and use laboratory results to help establish a profile of ground water quality.
-This data then helps to inform management decisions within that sub management area.
-Stakeholders within this designated are may be under stricter rules and regulations to mitigate groundwater quality.
+The North Platte NRD is responsible for protecting groundwater from nonpoint-source pollution, such as the leaching of contaminants from runoff or seepage.
+To address this issue, the NPNRD has designed a groundwater quality management sub-area to prevent and mitigate groundwater contamination by nitrates.
+Licensed groundwater technicians extract water samples from a network of monitoring wells in a developed area and use laboratory results to help establish a profile of groundwater quality.
+This data then helps to inform management decisions within that sub-management area.
+Stakeholders within this designated area may be under stricter rules and regulations to mitigate groundwater quality.

 More Water Management Programs: